Kkies/predicting_craiglist_car_prices/README.md

 ![Unknown](https://user-images.githubusercontent.com/62824675/93013502-f76b7600-f55d-11ea-985b-4d54274b594b.png)

-The most popular color is w that most popular color white folowed by black and silver
+As we can see the most popular color is white folowed by black and silver color.

 ### Price and Odometer Relation